40 Worst Breakfasts to Eat After 40

 Toast and Butter

 Pop-Tarts are undeniably good.
 The only issue?
-They’re also undeniably bad for your body.
-The toaster pastries contain high-fructose corn syrup, bleached flour, and artificial flavors, and just one has over 200 calories and 20 grams of sugar.
+They're also undeniably bad for your body.
+The toaster pastries contain high-fructose corn syrup, bleached flour, and artificial flavors, and just one has nearly 200 calories and 15 grams of sugar.
 Yikes.

 Bagel and Cream Cheese